UnitedPlanet/intrexx-cloud-playbooks/cloud-provider/installer/docs/README.md

 - `variables.sh`

   First of all you want to edit the general settings in this file to match your infrastructure requirements.
-Most options can be left as is.
+Most options can be left as default.

 - `createInfrastructure.sh`